Spring 2018: Matt, Farhad, Charles, Connor, Eryn (back)

 I am an Assistant Professor of Biological Engineering at Utah State University.
 I am also the faculty advisor for the Biomedical Engineering Society and Society of Women Engineers.
 I received a BS in Bioengineering from UC Berkeley, while working at the Lawrence Berkeley National Lab with Dr. G. Shyamala Harris.
 I then moved south and east to pursue an MS and PhD in Biomedical Engineering from Vanderbilt University, with Dr. Rick Haselton (MS) and Dr. Anita Mahadevan-Jansen (PhD).

 Staying in the south, I completed my postdoctoral appointment at the Oak Ridge National Lab in the Center for Nanophase Materials Sciences and at UT Knoxville at the Joint Institute of Biological Sciences with Drs.
 Pat Collier and Scott Retterer before arriving at Utah State University in August 2013.
-I live in Logan, UT with my partner, daughter and dogs.
-In our ever-shrinking free time, we hike / ski / snowshoe, eat, dance, and eat some more.
+I live in Logan, UT with my partner, kids, and dogs.
+In our ever-shrinking free time, we hike, play, eat, dance, and eat some more.

 I teach or have taught the following courses:

 Cindy's research is based on developing methods for label free detection of bacteria using a combination of Raman spectroscopy and dielectrophoresis.
 Awesome?
 Yes!
 Her work is supported by the SPIE and the Utah State University Student Association (USUSA).
-She was named the Graduate Researcher of the Biological Engineering Department for 2015!
+She was named the Graduate Researcher of the Biological Engineering Department for 2015 and 2018!
 She is supported by the US Nuclear Regulatory Commission.
-For spring 2017, Cindy is mentoring Cameron and Jessica and a new army of eager Biological Engineers.
+For 2018, Cindy is mentoring Morgan Bishop and Jacob Barney, working with Dr. Britt, and teaching a new SolidWorks course to our BENG students!

 Farhad Farjood, MS is a PhD student in Dr. Vargis' lab.
 He began working in the Vargis lab in February 2015.
 Farhad has earned his master’s in Biochemical Engineering from the University of Birmingham (UK).
 During his master's, he studied anaerobic production of better-folded recombinant proteins in bacteria.
 He then stayed at the University of Birmingham as a visiting researcher to study the potential of autofluorescent proteins as direct cellular oxygen sensors.
 During his first year at Utah State University, he used a systems biology approach to computationally study changes in transcriptional regulation in Down syndrome and also experimentally investigated the role of small molecules in macrophage activation.

-Kara Swenson is a Biochemistry student at USU with a Pre-Med emphasis.
-She is planning on graduating in the spring of 2018.
-She is a member of the Honors Society Student Council, and is also the peer advisor for the Chemistry/Biochemistry Department.
-In the lab, she works with Farhad on his research on the neovascularization of retinal epithelial cells to understand the mechanisms that cause Age-Related Macular Degeneration.
-When not studying or working in the lab, Kara enjoys singing and playing the piano, watching Netflix, and volunteering at a local fair trade store.
+Kara Swenson, BS was a Biochemistry student at USU with a Pre-Med emphasis.
+She graduated in the spring of 2018.
+She was a member of the Honors Society Student Council, and was also the peer advisor for the Chemistry/Biochemistry Department.
+In the lab, she worked with Farhad on his research on the neovasculatization of retinal epithelial cells to understand the mechanisms that cause Age-Related Macular Degeneration.

 Nate Israelsen, MS was a master's student in the Vargis lab.
 While completing his undergraduate work at Utah State, he also worked at Quansys Biosciences to produce and test a multiplex ELISA assays for biomarker quantification.
 As a graduate student in the Vargis lab, he is continuing to develop antibody-based assays using Raman spectroscopy.
 He graduated with his MS in December 2015 and is working at GE Healthcare.

 Aaron Fronk, MS Biology was a MS student in Dr. Vargis' lab.
 He started in August 2013.
-To finish up his master’s degree in Biological Engineering, he has worked for the past year and a half to develop a protocol for growing retinal pigment epithelial cells in vitro for drug testing, in the hopes of helping to develop a treatment for age-related macular degeneration.
-He is currently writing a literature review summarizing various RPE culture methods.
-He presented his MS in November 2015.
+He worked to develop a protocol for growing retinal pigment epithelial cells in vitro for drug testing, in the hopes of helping to test treatments for age-related macular degeneration.
+He graduate with his MS in November 2015.

 Karen Tew worked with Cindy to grow bacteria and use Raman spectroscopy for detection.
 She works at Fresenius Medical Care.